Radiotherapy to relieve pressure or a blockage

 Using a scan, the doctor positions the radioactive source in the NG tube next to the tumour.
 They leave it there for a few minutes and then take it out.
 This treatment gives a high dose of radiotherapy directly to the cancer.
 Very little radiation reaches the surrounding healthy tissues.

 You may feel sick if your stomach is in the treatment area.
 To help control this, your doctor or nurse can give you anti sickness medicines (anti emetics).
-You may find that taking an anti sickness tablet an hour before your treatment helps.
+You may find that taking an anti sickness tablet 20 minutes before your treatment helps.

 If your bowel is in the treatment area, you may have some diarrhoea.
 Your doctor or nurse can give you some medicines to help control diarrhoea.